 My Bio

-Constance Adler still lives and writes in New Orleans, despite everything.
-She shares a cottage near Bayou Saint John with her dog Lance.
+Constance Adler lives and writes in New Orleans.
+She shares a cottage near Bayou Saint John with her dog Winnie.

 She holds a BA in English Literature from Smith College and an MA in Creative Writing from Hollins University.

-Her articles have appeared in Spy, Utne Reader, Self, Us, In Style, Cable Guide, Baltimore Magazine, Philadelphia Magazine, and New York Magazine.
-Locally her stories have run in Gambit Weekly, WHERE New Orleans, and the short-lived but stylish Scat.
+Her articles have appeared in Oxford American, Spy, Utne Reader, Self, In Style, Baltimore Magazine, Philadelphia Magazine among others.
+Locally her stories have run in Gambit Weekly.
 The Louisiana Press Association honored her work with a first place award for Individual Feature Writing.

-She has written a memoir, describing her exile during Hurricane Katrina and a lot more besides, titled My Bayou: New Orleans Through the Eyes Of a Lover.
+She has written a memoir, describing her exile during Hurricane Katrina and a lot more besides, titled My Bayou: New Orleans Through the Eyes Of a Lover (Michigan State University Press, March 2012).
 Excerpts have been published in Bayou Magazine (University of New Orleans, winter 2007) and Oxford American (Aug/Sept 2008).
 The online journal, Blackbird (Virginia Commonwealth University, fall 2008) published a chapter titled "Season of Miracles".
+You can learn more about My Bayou here.

-She writes a blog called The Emily Every Day Project, a daily meditation on a poem by Emily Dickinson.
+She writes a blog called Emily Every Day, a daily meditation on a poem by Emily Dickinson.

 Read some of her articles archived online:

-Constance Adler taught expository writing and freshman composition as an adjunct faculty in the English Department at Tulane University.
-She has also taught a creative writing class of her own design, called Writing From the Chakras, that combined movement, meditation and spontaneous writing.
-She has devised the Bayou Writing Workshop as a variation on that theme.
+Constance Adler teaches creative writing and memoir at Tulane University.
+She also taught a creative writing class of her own design called Writing From the Chakras that combined movement, meditation and spontaneous writing.
+She devised the Bayou Writing Workshop as a variation on that process.

 "Outside of a dog, a book is a man's best friend.
 Inside of a dog, it's too dark to read."